Buzzvil/buzzscreen-sdk-publisher/README_EN.md

 ### 3. Lock Screen Control
 - `BuzzScreen.getInstance().launch()`: Call this in your app's launch activity.
 - `BuzzScreen.getInstance().activate()`: Shows BuzzScreen on the lock screen.
+    > If un-removable notification is created at Notification area after calling this method, please refer to [Locksceen Service Notification Guideline](LOCKSCREEN-SERVICE-NOTIFICATION_EN.md).

 - `BuzzScreen.getInstance().deactivate()`: Hides BuzzScreen from the lock screen.
 - `UserProfile`: Calling `setUserId(String userId)` is required before offering a reward to the user. `userId` is a unique value by which publishers can identify each user, and is delivered in a postback when the BuzzScreen server makes a point accumulation request to the publisher's server.
 It is also possible for campaigns to target certain users by calling `setBirthYear()` and `setGender()`.